 Steering Shares are an opportunity to find out more about the I&A Steering Committee.
-This mid-year post is from I&A Steering Committee member Stephanie Bennett, Collections Archivist at Wake Forest University.
+This end-of-the-year post is from I&A Steering Committee member Daria Labinsky, Archivist at the National Archives at St. Louis.

 Want to get your message heard by a member of Congress?
 Here’s some advice from an intern in the trenches.
 Let’s call her Intern X. She spends hours every week in the Washington, D.C., office of a U.S. senator, fielding the calls and mail of the American people.
 While honing her ability to deal with difficult customers, Intern X is also picking up pointers on what works and doesn’t work when you’re trying to influence a legislator.

 Note that this is what it’s like in this office; other Congressional offices may not operate in exactly the same way.

 What’s the most important thing to know?
 “Make sure you only contact your Congress person,” she says.
 “I don’t need to hear anything about (for example) Elizabeth Warren.
 I can’t do anything about Elizabeth Warren.”
 And when you call a member of Congress who doesn’t represent you, you’re making it harder for someone whom they do represent to get through on the phone.

 What’s the best way to get your Congresswoman or man’s attention?
 Set up an appointment to meet her or him in person.
 Intern X’s senator hosts regular events for constituents in D.C. when the Senate is in session.
 There’s a section on legislators’ websites where you can schedule appointments in D.C. or in your state.

 “Town Halls are not as useful as private meetings in a conference room with 10 people,” says Intern X. “Even if you can’t meet with a senator, you might be able to meet with one of their aides.
 Town Halls are more for just asking questions.”